nualagr/the-lord-of-the-rings-game/README.md

 <br>

 ### Bugs

-- Upon first loading the site when the user chooses the Mordor pack the character images can often be seen before the card back images are written to screen.
+Upon first loading the site when the user chose the Mordor pack the character images could often be seen before the card back images are written to screen.
+This was not an issue in subsequent rounds after the card-back-image had been cached.
+The images were compressed to decrease the page load time but this failed to solve the problem.
+My mentor helpfully suggested applying the jQuery .hide() method to hide the back of the card during this loading stage.
+This was applied.
+Although the card-back images are still slow to load the user can no longer see the front of card images before the game begins.

+A significant issue during development regarded the cards that had been selected, clicked and revealed, but had no yet been successfully matched.
+At first jQuery's off() method was applied to the cards, however this removed the event handler and replacing it each time a card was clicked was unwieldy.
+A solution was found on [StackOverflow](https://stackoverflow.com/questions/56283681/js-memory-card-game-how-to-prevent-user-flipping-more-then-2-cards-at-the-same).
+An *if* statement was used to check the Boolean value of *isProcessing* and if true, to *return*, stopping any further processes from happening.
+An *or* operator and a further statement checking whether the class of 'face-up' had been applied to the same div was later added to the *if* statement in order to solve the problem of the 'card-flip' sound playing even though the card was in a face-up position.

+#### Remaining Issues
+The remaining issues regard the playing of ingame sound effects.
-- The 'cards-match.mp3' sound plays before the 'card-flip.mp3' sound.
+When two cards are matched, the 'cards-match.mp3' sound plays before the second 'card-flip.mp3' sound.
-- The second card 'card-flip.mp3' sound will not play if the user clicks on card 2 too quickly after card 1 and the first sound has not finished playing.
+Similarly, the second card 'card-flip.mp3' sound will not play if the user clicks on card 2 too quickly after card 1 and the first sound has not yet finished playing.
+A delay using the *setTimeout* function was implemented however this did not solve the issue of the overlapping sound and degraded the performance of the game.
+As the inclusion of ingame sound effects greatly enhances the playing experience as well as providing auditory feedback to the user the sound effects were not removed from the game despite this issue.
+It is envisaged that this issue may be resolved given more time to investigate the use of channels or a JavaScript audio library.

 ##### back to [top](#table-of-contents)
 ---